icey-franken/projectKIL/documentation/feature-packets/1-projects-readme.md

 if there's a duplicated project with the same name, they'll add a dash and a number

-UPDATE A PROJECT
+UPDATE A PROJECT -- should this be on a separate/same page for users' landing page?
 "/editInstructable/edit/:projectId" shown after creating a new project and editing it

 projectId is automatically generated with weird numbers and letters

-DELETE A PROJECT
+DELETE A PROJECT -- same question as above

 ### create new project: /editInstructable/new